 Location: Metta Meditation Center, 3864 420th Avenue, Janesville, MN 56048

-Registration: Registration is required by Sep 1st 2018.
-We can accommodates up to 40 people.
+Registration: For Registration click here, this required by Sep 1st 2018.
+We can accommodate up to 40 people.

 (Regular TGN retreat attendees will have priority to attend to this retreat).